 Configure automatic import

-Import configurations are used to import some of the special data files that Delta Link generates.
-These are the files that contain:
+Import configurations are used to import external data.
+This could be the special data files that Delta Link generates, such as:

 - Basic weather station data (*.ENV or *.THP)